-- Student representative on a district-, regional- or state-level civic and/or educational organization
+Student representative on a district-, regional- or state-level civic and/or educational organization

-- August: Informational packets and specific instructions mailed to high school principals and headmasters.
+	- TBD: Informational packets and specific instructions mailed to high school principals and headmasters.
 Each principal may nominate one eligible student for consideration.

-- Oct.
-1: Deadline for completed applications to be sent via post to:
+	- TBD: Deadline for completed applications to be sent via post to: